Attributes are the items of data that are used in machine learning. Attributes are also referred as variables, fields, or predictors.

 SALES_PROD, but each product with its corresponding sales figure (each row in the nested column) is a model attribute.

 Transformations also cause a discrepancy between data attributes and model attributes.
 For example, a transformation can apply a calculation to two data attributes and store the result in a new attribute.
 The new attribute is a model attribute that has no corresponding data attribute.
 Other transformations such as binning, normalization, and outlier treatment, cause the model's representation of an attribute to be different from the data attribute in the case table.

 3.2.2 Target Attribute

-Understand what a target means in data mining and understand the different target data types.
+Understand what a target means in machine learning and understand the different target data types.

 The target of a supervised model is a special kind of attribute.
 The target column in the training data contains the historical values used to train the model.
 The target column in the test data contains the historical values to which the predictions are compared.
 The act of scoring produces a prediction for the target.